What are the health benefits of acai berries?

 However, it was linked to an increase in plasma antioxidant activity, serum lipid profiles improved, and it appeared to help with exercise-induced muscle injury.

 Acai berries are rich in fatty acids and contain more antioxidants than other popular berries.

-Acai berries are rich in fatty acids, especially oleic, palmitic and linoleic acids.
-Acai berries contain 19 amino acids, as well as several sterols, including campesterol, stigmasterol and beta-sitosterol.
+Although acai berries contain very little total protein, they do contain 19 amino acids, as well as several sterols, including campesterol, stigmasterol, and beta-sitosterol.
 The phytochemicals in acai berries include mainly anthocyanins and proanthocyanidins.

 Acai berries contain more antioxidants than other commonly eaten berries.
 They also are high in fiber and heart-healthy fats.
 The antioxidant effects of acai berries have largely been attributed to phenolic compounds.

 Antioxidants in the body are believed to help protect against various diseases as they can neutralize oxidative damage caused by environmental stressors, such as pollution.

 One way of incorporating more acai berries into your diet is to make a smoothie bowl.

 Acai can be purchased dried, frozen, as juice, as powder, in food products, and in tablet form.